Do nuts have a glycaemic index (GI)?

 Polyphenols (mg) | 418 | 125 |

-In addition to the health benefits that all tree nuts provide, almonds have been associated with:
+In addition to the health benefits that all nuts provide, almonds have been associated with:

 Almonds are grown in several regions in Australia, with five major growing regions: Adelaide and the Riverland (SA); Sunraysia (Victoria); Riverina (NSW); Swan Region (WA).
 Almonds are also grown in the USA and Spain.
 Australia is the second largest producer of almonds in the world behind California, USA.